Application Open: August 2, 2021

-Can I make changes to my application after the deadline?
+Can I edit my application after I submit?

-What’s the most important part of the application?
+What’s the most important part of the 2021 GAP application?

 Your work samples are the most important part of your application.
 Spend the most time honing your samples.
 If you are submitting images, audio, or video, make sure your documentation is high quality.
 Be sure to follow the work sample guidelines.

-The written parts of your application, such as the artist statement, impact statement, and project description, help panelists understand your vision, process, and philosophy and give context for the work in your work samples.
+Your other application materials, such as the biography and artist statement help panelists understand your vision, process, and philosophy and give context for the work in your work samples.
 Start on these parts early and have friends or colleagues read them.
-You can find examples of successful applications in our reference guides here.
+You can find examples of successful applications in our reference guide(add link) here.
 For tips and tricks on the written parts of your application, visit our Resources here.

 I can’t decide on my career stage.
-Will that affect the panelists’ decision?
+Will that affect the panelists’ decisions?

-Career stage is not a selection criteria for our awards and does not have an impact on whether or not you are chosen for an award.
+Career stage is not part of the selection criteria for this award and does not have an impact on whether or not you are chosen for an award.

 Where can I find help with my application?